slyfox1186/imagemagick-optimize-jpg/README.md

 start "" /wait "ImageMagick.exe"
 ```

-# Run the optimized batch script on all jpg files in the current working directory
+# Optimize all jpg files in the current working directory

 Just run the command below in the same folder as the jpg file(s)